Distributing entanglement with separable states: assessment of encoding and decoding imperfections: Introduction

 \section{Introduction}

 Quantum entanglement is one of the features that makes quantum mechanics so fascinating and counter-intuitive.
-Furthermore, not only is quantum entanglement of fundamental interest but it is also a valuable resource in quantum information, as it is instrumental for applications such as teleportation \cite{teleportation}, dense coding \cite{denseCoding}, and quantum key distribution \cite{qkd, acin07}.
+Furthermore, not only is quantum entanglement of fundamental interest but it is also a valuable resource in quantum information, as it is instrumental for applications such as teleportation \cite{teleportation}, dense coding \cite{denseCoding}, and quantum key distribution \cite{qkd,acin07}.
 The challenge that has to be faced lies in exploiting this resource despite its fragility.
 In particular, in quantum communication or in computation, we would like to generate and sustain entanglement as and when it is needed.
 One way of achieving this is through entanglement distribution.

 Entanglement can be distributed either directly or indirectly.
 Direct entanglement distribution between two parties (conventionally, Alice and Bob) involves Alice creating an entangled state of two systems in her laboratory and sending one to Bob.
-Indirect entanglement distribution generates entanglement between a system $A$ in Alice's laboratory and another in Bob's laboratory $B$ through sending a carrier system $C$ as in Fig. \ref{fig:EDSSdiagram}.
+Indirect entanglement distribution, which is the focus of this paper, generates entanglement between a system $A$ in Alice's laboratory and another in Bob's laboratory $B$ through sending a carrier system $C$ as in Fig. \ref{fig:EDSSdiagram}.
 The carrier first interacts with Alice's system generating entanglement in the bipartition $A|BC$.
 This interaction is called the encoding operation.
 Then the carrier is sent to Bob and interacts with his system, localising the entanglement onto Alice and Bob's systems only.
 We call this interaction the decoding operation.